-The aim of metacritique is to evaluate these stories by decoding the
+The aim of metacritique found within this site is to evaluate these stories by decoding the

 beliefs they carry, thus to determine if those beliefs are productive

-and beneficial to humanity, or if they are otherwise.
-But this site does
+and beneficial to human potential, or if they are otherwise.
+This site does

 not confine itself to the critique of such narratives, however.
 It also